Celebrities who own unusual properties

 Legendary stand-up comedian and actor Bob Hope must have been in a seriously spacey mood when he commissioned his iconic house in Palm Springs, California.

-The property was designed by American modernist architect, John Lautner, for Hope and his wife, who gained quite a reputation for the remarkable parties they hosted at their UFO home.
+The property was designed by American modernist architect John Lautner for Hope and his wife, who gained quite a reputation for the remarkable parties they hosted at their UFO home.
 Let's take a look…

 Bob Hope’s Palm Springs spaceship home